KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SingleStock by balassy](https://github.com/balassy/MMM-SingleStock)

+1. `Recommendation: build.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Typo: Found `Magic Mirror` in file `MMM-SingleStock.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-SingleStock.js`: Replace it with `MagicMirror²`.
-2. Recommendation: Found `XMLHttpRequest` in file `MMM-SingleStock.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `MMM-SingleStock.js`: Replace it with built-in fetch.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-4. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Skola24 by retroflex](https://github.com/retroflex/MMM-Skola24)